Obvious/Help Center

 The agent follows your preference and confirms the approach before starting.

-If a sub-thread appears stuck, behaves unexpectedly, or a status indicator doesn't match what you're seeing, reach out to help@obvious.ai.
+If a sub-thread appears stuck, behaves unexpectedly, or a status indicator does not match what you are seeing, reach out to help@obvious.ai.

 Was this helpful?